Estrujadas Veracruzanas: A Traditional Mexican Dish from Tuxpan

 How to make the estrujadas?

 Prepare the masa.
 In a large bowl, mix the masa harina and salt.
 Add the warm water little by little while mixing with your hands.
 Knead until the dough becomes smooth and manageable.
-If it is too dry, add a little more water; if it is too wet, add a little more masa harina.
+If it is too dry, add a little more water; if it is too wet, add a bit of masa harina.

 Prepare the salsa.
-Wash the tomatoes, peel the garlic, and cook them in a pot with a bit of water and the amount of chiles you want.
-The chile de arbol is very spicy, so if you just wish to flavor, add one.
+Wash the tomatoes, peel the garlic, and cook them in a pot with water and the chiles you want.
+The chile de arbol is very spicy, so add one if you wish to flavor.
 When the vegetables are soft, remove them from the water and blend them with a good pinch of salt.

 Heat the comal.
 Heat the griddle or skillet over medium-high heat.